-- 9. iWizard automatcially searches for available network cameras on your LAN netowrk and sets up camera connections for the NVR system.
-You can manually set up a camera channel by clicking the plus sign icon to launch camera setup wizard.
-Click the minus sign icon to remove a camera connection from the list.
+Set up your camera channels by clicking the plus sign icon to launch Camera setup wizard.
+Click the minus sign icon to remove a camera from the list.
 You can also configure your camera channels later via the web interface.
-When ready, click [Next] to proceed. - 10.
-Here it displays the old and new settings.
-When ready, click [Next] to continue.
-Click [Previous] if you wish to change the settings you've made so far.
+When ready, click [Next] to proceed.